sarique2003/Splitbackend/README.md

 To run the backend services api, first install all dependencies from the requirments.txt file. if you wish to make any changes to the database make them to the database.py file.<br>
 The user will register using the details and password required for authentication.
 Once the user has been authenticated other features like Report generation, and splitting via cases can be done.<br>
 Turn on the server by running the routes.py file and then send registration, retrieval and other requests.
+All splitting logic and functions are in the file split.py,and are ebing used in the main routes as instances.

 ### Usage and examples